 Dr. Stephen Bain has lived much of his life in or around Atlanta, Georgia, but his family is primarily from Columbus, Ohio.He received a BA in Biblical Studies and Humanities from Point University, a Master’s degree in Philosophy and the Humanities from the University of Dallas, and in 2017 he completed his Ph.D. in Humanities from Faulkner University.He has long been a loving student of the Great Books of the Western World, having a particular interest in the Virtue Ethics tradition and the works of J. R. R. Tolkien.Dr.
 Bain has several years of teaching experience, from middle and high school Literature and History to Philosophy and Humane Letters at such colleges as West Georgia College and University and Auburn University at Montgomery.Dr.
 Bain is an avid fan of the Atlanta Braves, and also enjoys reading and games of all kinds, including board games, strategy games, and collectible card games.

-Inspired by her own high school English teacher to become an educator, Sarah Baker received her Bachelor of Arts in English literature from Wheaton College in 2014.
+Sarah Baker received her Bachelor of Arts in English literature from Wheaton College in 2014.
 While finishing her Master of Arts in Teaching from the same university, she worked as a preschool aid and substitute teacher at Clapham School, a private Classical school in Wheaton, Illinois.
-After receiving her Master of Arts in Teaching and Illinois teaching certification in Secondary Education with an endorsement in English language arts in 2016, Ms. Baker moved to Arizona to join the Great Hearts family at Lincoln Preparatory Academy in Chandler.
-She has taught 7th Grade Literature and Composition, 9th Grade Poetry, and 11th Grade Drama.
-She is excited to be joining the North Phoenix faculty this year for 8th Grade Literature and Composition and 9th Grade Poetry.
-Ms. Baker will also be leading the North Phoenix Prep Drama club this school year.
-In addition to teaching, she enjoys swimming, traveling, and reading Victorian novels and poetry.
+After receiving her Master of Arts in Teaching and her Illinois teaching certification in Secondary Education with an endorsement in English language arts, Ms. Baker moved to Arizona to join the Great Hearts family in 2016.
+While this will be her second year teaching 8th Grade Literature and Composition and 9th Grade Poetry at North Phoenix Preparatory, she previously taught 7th Grade Literature and Composition, 9th Grade Poetry, and 11th Grade Drama at Lincoln Preparatory in Chandler.
+In addition to teaching, Ms. Baker enjoys swimming, traveling, and reading Victorian novels and poetry.

 Mr. Baumann received his Bachelor of Science in Biochemistry from Arizona State University.
 He has worked in global electronics distribution as a Material and Inventory Specialist, in financial planning as an Executive Assistant/Sales and Customer Service Specialist, and in education as a General Instructor.
 He has taught Algebra II/Trig., Calculus I, and Earth Science within Great Hearts.
-He has lived in Phoenix, AZ for his whole life.
-He and his wife, Krystal, have been married for over 8 years, and his son, Peter, is 3 years old.
+He has lived in Phoenix his whole life.
+He and his wife, Krystal, have been married for over 9 years, his son, Peter, is 4 years old, and his daughter, Aurora, was born in February 2020.
 Mr. Baumann enjoys studying philosophy, theology, mathematics, and the natural sciences.
 He also enjoys hiking, tennis, ping pong, epic fantasy literature, strategic board games, and time with his family.

-David Belcheff is very excited to work with our seventh grade Gladiators and to learn about Ancient History with them.
+David Belcheff loves learning about Ancient History with the seventh grade Gladiators.
 Mr. Belcheff earned a Master’s degree from the School of Historical, Philosophical, and Religious Studies at ASU.
-He has twelve years of classroom teaching experience, including three years teaching English in Japan, two years teaching World Religions at Glendale Community College, and is now starting his third year teaching Ancient History at NPX.
+He has thirteen years of classroom teaching experience, including three years teaching English in Japan, two years teaching World Religions at Glendale Community College, and has been teaching Ancient History at NPX since 2017.

 Mr. Black proudly joined North Phoenix Preparatory Academy in 2015.
 His teaching career began in 1996 in graduate school.
 Following which, Mr. Black moved to Oregon where he worked as an art professor at Willamette University, dividing his time between teaching and acting as the exhibition designer for the Hallie Ford Museum of Art.
 In 2005 he returned to his home state of Arizona and accepted a position as one of the founding teachers at Chandler Preparatory Academy.
 In addition to teaching, Mr. Black is also a respected professional watercolor artist whose work is collected on a national level.
 Mr. Black is happily married and also enjoys hiking, tennis, and golf.